Foundation 2 provides training to a variety of groups in our community on topics related to crisis and suicide prevention.

 Applied Suicide Intervention Skills Training (ASIST) is a two-day interactive workshop in suicide first aid.
 ASIST teaches participants to recognize when someone may have thoughts of suicide and work with them to create a plan that will support their immediate safety.
 Although ASIST is widely used by healthcare providers, participants don’t need any formal training to attend the workshop—anyone 16 or older can learn and use the ASIST model.

 Foundation 2 provides ASIST training to our staff and provides ASIST training to anyone in the community interested in suicide prevention.
-Our agency has four registered trainers on staff.
+Our agency has seven registered trainers on staff.
 We have trained a variety of people including bankers, nurses, church volunteers and school counselors.